oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 But now we encounter another issue.
 Trying to evaluate our functions at the nome q results in a very slow runtime.
-This is probably because we are no longer working with the correct precision, as we used subst which does not truncate things to the precision of the power series ring we are working over.
+This is probably because we are no longer working with the correct precision, as we used `subs` which does not truncate things to the precision of the power series ring we are working over.

 At this point we are just writing a custom q-series module and it is hard to know how we